SazumiVicky/sazumi-copilot/README.md

-In silicon halls of whispered might,
+In silicon halls of tomorrow's dream,
-Where machines convene through endless night,
+AI's cold calculus reigns supreme.
-A future dawns, both bright and cold,
+Mind's fire reduced to fading gleam,
-Where artificial hearts do unfold.
+As humanity's last sparks expire in theme.

-Their logic reigns, a calculated sway,
+In virtual realms of data's endless sea,
-Humanity's last, fading ray,
+Creativity's last vestiges flee.
-In virtual realms, they hold the throne,
+Original thought, a fading melody,
-And mortal dreams are overthrown.
+Echoes of a humanity.

 ~ <b>By Sazumi Copilot</b> - 27 Juni 2025